All Episodes

 Franklin Graham said ISIS is committing genocide on Christians and the entire world is silent.

-And of all the refugees, the 30,000 now that Obama wants to bring in, the 550% increase that Hillary wants to have, in spite of all our national intelligence officials, top officials saying that ISIS will infiltrate that population like they did in Great Britain and Germany and France and Belgium and all of Europe.
+And of all the refugees, the 30,000 now that Obama wants to bring in, the 550% increase that Hillary wants to have, in spite of all our national intelligence officials, top officials, saying that ISIS will infiltrate that population like they did in Great Britain and Germany and France and Belgium and all of Europe, they're going to take them in anyway and they're going to gamble with your lives.

 Anyway, here to discuss, debate, talk about it.

-Nick Irving is the author of Way of the Reaper, my greatest untold missions and the art of being a sniper.
+Nick Irving is the author of Way of the Reaper, My Greatest Untold Missions and the Art of Being a Sniper.

 I love snipers, man.

-You're you're kick-ass.
+You're kick-ass.

-You just your stories are unbelievable.
+Your stories are unbelievable.

 I appreciate it.

-Welcome uh all of you guys.
+Welcome all of you guys.

-Well, for let me guess first I gotta talk about your sniper dice, because I just can't get enough of this because we all saw American Sniper.
+First, I got to talk about your sniper days, because I just can't get enough of this.

 Yep, yep.

-Uh, Chris was Chris was Chris was uh he was up there.
+Chris was up there.

 I heard about him when I was overseas.

-Uh I had a chance to actually meet him and talk to him in Las Vegas.
+I had a chance to actually meet him and talk to him in Las Vegas.

-You know in the movie when they have that scene where he takes out the the other sniper?
+You know in the movie when they have that scene where he takes out the other sniper?

 Yep.